Wasealex/alx-system_engineering-devops/0x00-shell_basics/README.md

-		     Long format with user and group IDs displayed numerically And hidden files (starting with .)(-lna) 6-firstdirectory is used to creat directories (mkdir)
+		     Long format with user and group IDs displayed numerically And hidden files (starting with .)(-lna) 6-firstdirectory is used to creat directories (mkdir) 7-movethatfile is used to move a directory or a file (mv)